 Even if your online friend is honest and fun, there is no real-world connection to maintain the relationship.

-As easy as it is to chat from the comfort of our home, it is just as easy to suddenly stop chatting with no real explanation.
+As easy as it is to chat from the comfort of our home, it is just as easy to stop speaking suddenly with no real explanation.
 Once you and your friend log off, there is no guarantee you will ever talk again.
 You won't run into them at school or around the neighborhood.

 Consider investing your time in cultivating relationships with friends you can also spend real time with.

-Chatting with a stranger online is generally okay if you know your limitations.
-You can talk about things that interest you both and feel more at ease.
+Chatting with strangers online is generally okay if you know your limitations.
+You can talk about things that interest you and feel more at ease.